3n3a/pg-html/BENCH.md

 Both functions were tested ten times and the timing information was gathered in [pg-html-bench.ods](./pg-html-bench.ods).

 > **TLDR**: the pl/python3 implementation takes half the time on average compared to the sql implementation.
+> but when handling larger amounts of work the two implementations deliver about the same performance, even thought python is in the lead by a few ms.

 ### PSQL